-‘Ascii‘ is a post-processing effect for Unity which creates the old-school ascii render, with new tricks and features like depth mode, layers and gradients.
+‘Ascii‘ is a effect for Unity which creates the old-school ascii render, with new tricks and features like depth mode, layers and gradients.

 Adding the effect.